 That was the August of the summer that wasn’t.
-That was the August when my chemo cocktail switched from Adriamycin (the red devil) and Cytoxan to Taxol.
+That was the August when my chemo cocktail switched from Adriamycin (the Red Devil) and Cytoxan to Taxol.
 That was the August of intense mental haze, extreme fatigue, unbearable mood swings and other various challenges no one really cares to hear about now.

 That was the August which lasted an eternity for me and probably for my family as well, as they had to patiently put up with me.
 It was my family’s chemo-August too.

-And as this August winds down, I’m grateful to still be NED (no evidence of disease).
+As this August winds down, I’m grateful to still be NED (no evidence of disease).

-Cancer doesn’t define me, but it’s certainly an integral piece of “experience” now listed on my “life’s resume.”
+Cancer doesn’t define me, but it’s certainly an integral piece of “experience” now listed on my “life’s resume”.

-I still have a college student to get ready and off, I still have a visit to grandpa’s house to make, I still have a pile of books to finish reading, I still have a movie or two I’d like to see, I still have lots of unattended yard work (not to mention house work) to complete, I still have tons of work to do on writing projects; well you get the idea, I still have lots to do.
+I still have a college student to get ready and off.
+I still have a visit to grandpa’s house to make.
+I still have a pile of books to finish reading.
+I still have a movie or two I’d like to see.
+I still have lots of unattended yard work (not to mention house work) to complete.
+I still have tons of work to do on writing projects; well, you get the idea.
+I still have lots to do.